07 Sep Can High Blood Pressure Affect Teeth?

 How Blood Pressure Medication Affects Your Teeth and Gums

-Some calcium channel blockers used to treat high blood pressure cause gum pain from gingival hyperplasia as a side effect.
+Some calcium channel blockers used to treat high blood pressure have been known to cause gingival hyperplasia as a side effect, which can lead to painful gums.
 Gingival hyperplasia is when the gum tissue surrounding the teeth grows abnormally and becomes enlarged.
 Without treatment, the gum tissue could eventually grow so much that it completely covers your teeth.

 Good oral hygiene can help reduce your risk of gingival hyperplasia.
 But if you notice that your gums seem enlarged, consult your dentist as soon as possible about your treatment options.

-Hundreds of medications for different medical conditions cause dry mouth as a side effect.
+Hundreds of medications for various medical conditions cause dry mouth as a side effect.
 Some of the alpha and beta blockers used to treat hypertension and high blood pressure are among these medications.

-People with dry mouth can’t make enough saliva to get rid of food particles and bacteria.
+People with dry mouth can’t produce enough saliva to sufficiently get rid of food particles and bacteria.
 The dry environment becomes a breeding ground for bacteria that can cause extensive damage to your teeth before you get the chance to brush and floss.
-The bacteria also attack your gums, causing the inflammation that eventually leads to gum disease.
+The bacteria also attack your gums, causing inflammation that eventually leads to gum disease.

-If you suffer from dry mouth, you may need to schedule professional teeth cleanings more frequently in order to prevent tooth decay and gum disease.
+If you suffer from dry mouth, you may need to schedule professional teeth cleanings more frequently than twice a year in order to prevent tooth decay and gum disease.

 The Link Between High Blood Pressure and Gum Disease